 Heuchera Georgia Plum

-As a result, Georgia Plum’s leaves are embellished with a rose to metallic coating and are hot weather resistant.
+As a result, Georgia Plum’s leaves are embellished with a rose-to-metallic coating and are hot weather resistant.
 As a result, Georgia Plum has been reduced to a more compact form, with reduced foliage and smaller blooms.

 A striking coral bells with purple leaves that turn pink to silvery in the winter and rose blooms with a violet overlay.